 What is group therapy like at Gt therapy group?

-Our elementary & middle school girls' groups use experiential activities and group discussion to create a safe, trusting environment for girls to learn more about themselves and each other.
+Our elementary & middle school groups use experiential activities and group discussion to create a safe, trusting environment for kids to learn more about themselves and each other.
 Groups focus on social awareness & skills, identity development, building self-confidence and self-compassion, developing empathy and a sense of connectedness, and helping kids navigate the transitions of early adolescence.
-From peer & family relationships, to body image and a rapidly changing sense of self, these groups help girls celebrate their unique selves and foster healthy friendships.
+From peer & family relationships, to body image and a rapidly changing sense of self, these groups help boys & girls celebrate their unique selves and foster healthy friendships.

 Our high school groups help teens manage the stress that comes with high school and find balance with their academic, family, extracurricular and social commitments.
 High school is a time when the pressure to meet the expectations of parents, teachers and peers can become overwhelming, and our group gives teens the opportunity to share their experiences and learn from each other in a safe, supportive and collaborative environment.
 This program will give your teen the foundation to develop healthy relationships, a strong sense of self and coping strategies for dealing with the challenges high school can bring.

 Groups for young adults and parents are focused on supporting healthy identity development, navigating attachment in adult relationships, giving and receiving support for phase of life issues, and building a cohesive narrative about who you are and where you belong.
 In these groups we talk about what is going on in each person's life and focus on the moment-to-moment experiences and interactions of the group, and how to use the group experience itself to develop deeper self-awareness, learn new ways of relating to others, and to heal & grow.